Arrow BOOK

 • Useful when multiple nerve levels may be involved

-• Minimally invasive with short recovery time
+• Minimally invasive with a short recovery time

-• Can support improved movement and function
+• Can support improved movement and daily function

 • May reduce reliance on medication